Pneumonia in a child

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-ICD-10 code
+MKB-10 code

-- J12 Viral pneumonia, not elsewhere classified.
+- J12 Viral pneumonia, not classified in other headings.

-- J13 Pneumonia caused by Streptococcus pneumoniae.
+- J13 pneumonia caused by Streptococcus pneumoniae.

-- J15 Bacterial pneumonia, not elsewhere classified.
+- J15 bacterial pneumonia, not classified in other headings.

-- J17 Pneumonia in diseases classified elsewhere.
+- J17 pneumonia in diseases classified in other headings.

-- J18 Pneumonia without specifying the pathogen.
+- J18 pneumonia without specifying the pathogen.

 Epidemiology of pneumonia in children

-The death rate from pneumonia (together with the flu) averages 13.1 per 100 000 population.
-And the highest mortality is observed in the first 4 years of life (it reaches 30.4 per 100 000 population), the smallest (0.8 per 100 000 population) is observed at the age of 10-14.
+Mortality from pneumonia (along with influenza) on average is 13.1 per 100,000 population.
+Moreover, the highest mortality is observed in the first 4 years of life (it reaches 30.4 per 100,000 population), the smallest (0.8 per 100,000 population) is observed at the age of 10-14 years.

 Causes of pneumonia in children

-The most frequent pathogens of community-acquired pneumonia are Streptococcus pneumoniae (20-60%), Mycoplasma pneumoniae (5-50%), Chlamydia pneumoniae (5-15%), Chlamydia trachomatis (3-10%),
+The most frequent pathogens of community-acquired pneumonia are Streptococcus pneumoniae (20-60%), Mycoplasma pneumoniae (5-50%), Chlamydia pneumoniae (5-15%), Chlamydia trachomatis (3-10%),,,,

-Causes of community-acquired pneumonia in immunocompromised patients
+Causes of community-acquired pneumonia in patients with immunodeficiency

 Groups of patients |